-When an escape from Centerville is made possible by a brave local, our hero faces the dilemma of saving himself or helping rid the town of the insane Chief.
-He decides to help the town and stays!
+When an escape from Diddleville is made possible by a friendly local, our hero faces the dilemma of saving himself or helping rid the town of the Chief.
+He decides to help the town and stays.

-The tournament becomes a fight-to-the-death, a fight with unexpected twists and turns — culminating in our hero winning the respect of the town and his father.
+The tournament is a fight-to-the-death with many twists and turns — ending with our hero winning our respect as well as that of the town.